umple/umple/UmpleCodeExecution/README.md

 This shell script contains commands to build docker images and to run the main docker container.
 The server will start at the following url by default.
 __http:localhost:4400__
 In future, the configuration of the port will be supported.

+# Other Issues
+1. If timeout is coming even though the docker is running, make sure that umplePath in config.cfg does not start with '~'.